-"Search for Solutions" (S4S) Team Project (30% total): The capstone of your time in the Scholars Colloquium is the "Search for Solutions" (S4S) Team Project.
-During the middle part of the semester, each team of 3 students will report on some issue related to global change.
-The final deliverable product will be a platform presentation in class.
+"Visions of the Future" Team Project (25% total): The capstone of your time in the Scholars Colloquium is the "Visions of the Future" Team Project.
+Towards the end of the semester, each team of 4-5 students will present a report of a possible future based on the class materials and reading.
+The future you choose to describe might be as small scale as a family home or as broad as a national or international policy.
+The final deliverable products will be a brief platform presentation in class and a longer dossier online.
 This project has several different subcomponents: